 We’ve also got to remember that the first century culture in which the disciples operated was a culture of oral transmission.
 A lot has been written about this, but let me give you an example I experienced personally last week, as I visited and ministered with Andy Steiger from Apologetics Canada.
 Andy is a slave driver, and he asked me to give 10 talks over a period of 7 days.
 Most of these were talks on the reliability of the Bible; the same talk, repeated many times over the course of that week.
 An important volunteer at Apologetics Canada, Tyson Bradley, came to every event.
 At one point, after hearing the same talk about 5 times in a row, he told me that he could finish, my sentences for me.
 I laughed until he started to repeat me line for line (it wasn’t so funny then).
 In just five repetitions, Tyson had memorized my message.
 Imagine what he could do if he hung out with me for three years like the disciples did with Jesus.

 Beyond this, those who memorized the repeated teaching of Jesus offered what they remembered to those who recorded it within the lifetimes of the original eyewitnesses.
 The early church Bishop, Papias, claimed that Mark recorded the preaching of Peter as he described the life and teaching of Jesus.
 Having access to the man (Peter) who (like Tyson) sat under repeated teaching until he had memorized it thoroughly, Mark then recorded the truth about Jesus as Peter delivered it to him.
 The case for early dating helps us to have confidence that this occurred very early in history.
+As a skeptic, even without embracing the divine protection of the gospel accounts, I found that the circumstances surrounding their transmission and authorship was reasonable.
+Click To Tweet

 As a skeptic, even without embracing the divine protection of the gospel accounts, I found that the circumstances surrounding their transmission and authorship was reasonable.
 Now, as a Christian, I realize that God protected this entire process and orchestrated the events in such a way as to allow us to have a reliable record of the life, teaching, death and resurrection of Jesus.